brennanfee/winfiles/installation-steps.md

 This is a manual step.
 During installation, Windows should be connected to your Microsoft account.
 Reboot as needed.

+Don't forget to update the Windows Store and its apps.

 ## 2: Run the 00-pull Script

 1. Open PowerShell as an Administrator